HawaiianSpy/blipvert/README.md

 #### t_fillcolorfunc FindFillColorTransform(const MediaFormatID& inFormat);
 Returns a function pointer that will perform an in-place color fill of the bitmap.

-#### bool GetVideoFormatInfo(const MediaFormatID& inFormat, Fourcc& fourcc, Fourcc& xRefFourcc, int16_t& effectiveBitsPerPixel);
+#### bool GetVideoFormatInfo(const MediaFormatID& inFormat, VideoFormatInfo& info);
-Returns useful information about the media type including the fourcc code (if it exists), main fourcc code (if the matching fourcc code is a duplicate), and the bits / pixel (good for calculating the buffer size).
+Returns useful information about the media type.

 #### bool GetVideoFormatID(Fourcc fourcc, MediaFormatID& outFormat);
 Returns the MediaFormatID for the given fourcc code.